steveniskandar200/esp32-projects/_template/README.md

 - LED **anode (+)** → 220Ω resistor → GPIO 2
 - LED **cathode (-)** → GND

-> 💡 Tip: Add a photo or Fritzing diagram here if you have one.

 ## Code Notes
 Explain anything interesting or non-obvious about the code: